 - Homemade coconut whipped cream*

 To start, make the crust.
 Soak your dates if you haven't already done so (reserving the liquid).
 Add all of the walnuts, 1 1/2 cups oats, 1/2 cup sunflower seeds, and pinches salt/cinnamon to your food processor or high-speed blender.
-Blend until finely ground (no large chunks of walnuts remain).
+Blend until mostly finely ground (no unusually large chunks of walnuts remain).

 Add the softened dates, oil, and 1 tbsp date/regular water to the oat-nut mixture, blending until the dates are well incorporated (the paste doesn't have to be perfectly smooth, just make sure there are no unusually large bits of dates).
 Add 1-2 more tbsps water (or syrup, if you'd prefer a sweeter crust) if the ingredients aren't combining well.
 You may have to stop and scrape down the sides a couple times.

 Pour the mixture into a large bowl and stir through (or use your clean hands, it's easier!) the remaining 1/2 cup rolled oats and 1/4 cup sunflower seeds.
 The resulting mixture will be a little sticky to the touch, but it should hold it's shape well like a dough.
 If yours is too wet to press into a pan, add oat flour ~1 tbsp at a time!
 Press the dough into a lined or well-oiled spring-form tin, and pop in the fridge.

 Make the caramel by blending 1 1/2 cups dates, coconut cream, vanilla extract, pinch salt, and 1 tbsp date water until mostly smooth (some visible date fibers/bits are a-ok).
 Add another tbsp of water as needed.

 Reserve 1/3 heaping cup of the caramel for the filling, and spread the remainder over the crust.
 Cover with plastic wrap and return to the fridge while you make the filling.